k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 ## Empty Datasets Discard

-Sometimes a data source might include significant number of empty tables which are irrelevant for Catalog and for further LU creation.
+Sometimes a data source might include significant number of empty tables that are irrelevant for the Catalog and for further LU creation.

-The purpose of this plugin is to improve Catalog usability as well as the LU development process.
-When activated, the plugin automatically **discards** all empty tables during the Discovery job, writing a message into the Fabric's log (1 message per each schema):
+Accordingly, the purpose of this plugin is to improve the Catalog usability as well as the LU development process.
+When activated, the plugin automatically **discards** all empty tables during the Discovery job, writing a message in the Fabric log (one message per schema):

 ~~~
 "<num> empty datasets were removed from schema <schema name>"